 Lung - Pulmonology

-Whether you have asthma, sleep apnea, or another lung-related problem, the lung specialists at Mount Sinai Downtown-Union Square can help.
+Whether you have asthma, sleep apnea, or another lung-related problem, the lung specialists at Mount Sinai-Union Square can help.
 Through our affiliation with National Jewish Health one of the country’s leading respiratory hospitals—the Mount Sinai National Jewish Health Respiratory Institute brings you the most innovative medicine and advanced health care through pioneering research and pushing the limits of discovery in clinical trials.

 To schedule an appointment, please call: 212-420-2377.

 We specialize in asthma, chronic obstructive pulmonary disease, pulmonary hypertension, lung cancer, interstitial lung disease, and chronic lung disorders, as well as breathing disorders that affect your sleep patterns, such as sleep apnea.

 At Mount Sinai-Union Square, you will see one of our top pulmonologists—doctors who specialize in conditions of the lungs—and together decide what works for you.
 If it’s decided that treatment is the best course of action, you will have a team of specialists working with you.

 In our commitment to bring you the best care possible we often will collaborate with many other specialists throughout the Mount Sinai Health system.
 Our multidisciplinary approach to lung cancer and other lung conditions includes screening, diagnosis, smoking cessation, and treatment.
 From the time of diagnosis through treatment, everything is conveniently located, on site, in your community.

 Our team approach to medicine really makes a difference in treating your lung condition.
 By collaborating with other physicians at Union Square and throughout the Mount Sinai Health System, your pulmonologist can draw on many disciplines, including specialists in rheumatology, allergy and immunology, gastroenterology, cardiology, and infectious conditions to help map the best treatment path for you.